glanzkaiser/glanzshamzs/README.md

 | ODE               | Will check and simulate
 | Project Chrono    | (On Progress) Try to build without Demos will simulate for several modules
 | PyBullet          | Will check and simulate
-| LTokamak          | Can't be installed with premake -> Learn to create demo with the headers (.h)
+| Tokamak          | Can't be installed with premake -> Learn to create demo with the headers (.h)

 ## Links
 https://api.projectchrono.org/tutorial_install_project.html